silviaphungky/bakery-shop/README.md

 3. Login form

 pending development:
-1. timeout for clear session every 5 second > then logout admin from the dashboard
+1. timeout for clear session every 5 second > then logout admin from the dashboard based on session data
 2. set routing using react-router-dom
   a. privateroute for order form and order history